 It’s Tea Time at Mohamad’s House, and the Whole World’s Invited

-Today marks International Tea Day.
-Join us as we pour a hot brew and revisit this story from 2017, by Edward Johnson, about just how important tea is to Syrian refugees in Lebanon.
+Friday is International Tea Day!
+When we first met Mohamad in 2016, he was just four years old and already a tiny tea enthusiast.
+Join us as we pour a hot brew and revisit this story by Edward Johnson about how important tea is to Syrian refugees like Mohamad in Lebanon.

 I love tea; I am drinking tea as I write this, and I am not alone in my appreciation for tea.
 According to the Food and Agriculture Organization, it is the most common hot beverage in the world.